depuf/contiki-ng/README-ONION-COAP.md

 Onion CoAP realises Tor-like anonymity on constrained hardware by applying nested OSCORE encryption at the client and forwarding through an intermediate proxy.
 Each hop decrypts one layer and forwards the remainder, without knowledge of the full circuit.

-The core data plane — layered encryption, proxy forwarding, and response re-encryption — is implemented as an extension to the existing Contiki-NG OSCORE stack.
+The core data plane (layered encryption, proxy forwarding, and response re-encryption) is implemented as an extension to the existing Contiki-NG OSCORE stack.

 ---